How Is Behavior Therapy Different From Psychoanalysis?

 2. Aversion Therapy: Aversion therapy is meant to provide a person dealing with addiction or any other unwanted habit which disrupts the lifestyle.
 Behaviors like alcoholism, gaming, violence, anger, smoking, gambling, self injuries, etc. could be reverted with this behavior therapy.

 3. Dialectical Therapy (DBT): DBT is meant to structure the immediate environment, enhance motivation and capabilities.
 This therapy works most appropriately with patients dealing with borderline personality disorder.

 4. Systematic Desensitization: A type of gradual exposure therapy, it mainly focuses on gradual exposure to the fear while also maintaining relaxation, safety and calm.

-Psychoanalysis is used to treat conditions like:
+Psychoanalysis can be used to better understand and treat conditions such as;

 - Panic attack

 Some common psychoanalytic techniques that you can engage in for your mind can include;

 Freud believed that dreams act as a doorway to get into the unconscious state and understand what happened in the previous stages.
 He also believed that dreams also have sexual meaning hidden within them.